 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the asset will flow to the Authority and the cost of the asset can be measured reliably.
-All other repairs and maintenance are charged to the Statement of Comprehensive Income during the financial year in which they are incurred.
+All other repairs and maintenance are charged to income or expenditure during the financial year in which they are incurred.